All Signs of Death

-All Signs of Death is a television pilot based on the 2009 novel The Mystic Arts of Erasing All Signs of Death by Charlie Huston, who also wrote the teleplay.
+All Signs of Death is a unaired television pilot based on the 2009 novel The Mystic Arts of Erasing All Signs of Death by Charlie Huston, who also wrote the teleplay.
 Huston served as executive producer along with Alan Ball who directed the pilot.
-It was produced as part of Ball's multi-project contract with HBO.
+Filmed, then shelved, in 2010, it was produced as part of Ball's multi-project contract with HBO.

 Story

 All Signs of Death tells the story of Webster "Web" Fillmore Goodhue, a typical twentysomething slacker living in Los Angeles, California who becomes a crime scene cleaner and discovers that the work helps to ease the pain of his own past trauma.
 However, Web soon finds himself at the center of a murder mystery that eventually puts his own life in jeopardy.